Your frequently asked questions

 - Specify the desired time period in the next screen and download the report

-It is important to distinguish between your regular opening hours for your main service and secondary opening hours that are useful for certain specific services.
-Except in exceptional cases, you should indicate your standard opening hours in the dedicated section of your My Business listing.
-That is, the hours during which staff are present to accompany and serve customers.
-For your “secondary” hours, one solution is to use the Post feature to highlight them regularly or continuously in the listing's info feed.
-Example of an exception: service stations where it is recommended to indicate the opening hours of the pumps.
-See the “Multiple Schedules” chapter in the Google Business Profile support to learn how to proceed according to the specific cases of different business sectors.
-Warning : Do not indicate hours in the name of the local listing under penalty of having it blocked.
+It is important to distinguish between your hours d’normal opening of your main service and the hours d’secondary opening useful for certain specific services.
+Except exceptions you must indicate your hours d’standard opening in the edited section of your Business Profile listing.
+C’that-à-is the hours during which staff are present to assist and serve customers.
+For your hours “secondary”, a solution is d’to use the Post feature to highlight them regularly or continuously in the info feed of the listing.
+Example d’exception: service stations où where it is recommended to indicate the hours d’opening of the pumps.
+See the chapter “Multiple hours”of Google Business Profile support to learn how to procéder according to specific cases of different sectors d’activity.
+Attention : N’do not indicate hours in the local listing name under penalty of it being blocked.

 How to proceed :